 Dress like a Bhutanese

-Before ending our unforgettable Bhutanese journey, I decided to purchase a suit of traditional Bhutanese clothes, which I did this every time I traveled to a foreign country.
+Before ending our unforgettable Bhutanese journey, I decided to purchase a suit of traditional Bhutanese clothes, which I did every time I traveled to a foreign country.
 I bought a suit of male dress, which in Bhutan it’s called Gho.
 It has a belt tied at the waist, and above it, I found a large pouch.
-Our guide told me Bhutanese men would use it to carry some traditional items like betel nut and a bow.
-Simple as it looks, it took me some time learning how to dress it correctly.
+Our guide told me Bhutanese men would use it to carry some traditional items like betel nuts and a bow.
+Simple as it looks, it took me some time to learn how to dress it correctly.

 We finally boarded our plane back home.
 I kept remembering the things we did these days over and over again on the plane and found that I was first going to unveil the mystery of this happiest country, but soon I realized that I left with getting even more curious about this incredible land, wondering the friendliness, mystery, and happiness behind the undeveloped economy conditions, and I am pretty sure that I will come back to explore Bhutan again to find my answer.